-For many full-service restaurants.
-It is where patrons gather to eat and drink, while wait staff picks up their beverages and cocktails.
 The set-up of a restaurant bar depends on your restaurant’s size, theme, and liquor license.
-Some bars are service only, meaning it does not serve customers directly; it is just for staff to order drinks.
+Some bars are service only, meaning they don't serve customers directly; staff, instead, orders and picks up drinks for the customers.
 Other full-service bars offer drinks as well as a limited or full menu.
 Bars may double as a wait station, where servers can pour their fountain drinks, or it may be strictly off limits to staff, except for the bartender.

 Time Required: 6-8 Weeks

-Liquor licenses vary, and one license may cover all alcohol while others only cover wine and beer.
+Liquor licenses vary.
+While one license may cover all alcohol, others only cover wine and beer.
 If you are only serving beer and wine, a small service bar is more than adequate for your needs.
 If you plan to offer hard liquor as well as wine and beer and are looking to expand business through bar sales, you should plan for a full-service bar.
 Also, find out if your staff needs to have any specific liquor seller training before opening.
 Some states require TIPS or similar certifications, while others don't.

 At the least, it never hurts to have your staff trained in responsible beverage serving, as it protects them, the restaurant and the customer.